Week-by-week guide to pregnancy

 - sore or leaky breasts (read about breast pain on week 14's page) - a white milky pregnancy discharge from your vagina and light spotting (seek medical advice for any bleeding)

 What does my baby look like?

 Your baby, or foetus, is around 34.6cm long from head to heel, and weighs about 660g.
-That's approximately the size of a head of cauliflower, and the weight of four jacket potatoes.
+That's approximately the size of a head of cauliflower, and the weight of 4 jacket potatoes.

-This is an active time for your baby, who will be throwing some crazy shapes inside you (kicking, punching and doing somersaults).
+This is an active time for your baby.
 A loud noise could make your baby jump and kick, which shouldn't hurt, but might take you by surprise.
-You might also feel the occasional hiccup!
+You might even feel the occasional hiccup.

-Your baby is now weeing into the amniotic fluid.
-By now, most of the liquid around your baby is urine, which sounds disgusting, but don't knock it, as it's providing cushioning and helping to keep the temperature snug and stable.
+Your baby is now peeing into the amniotic fluid.
+By now, most of the liquid around your baby is urine which provides cushioning and helps keep the temperature snug and stable.